jQSfire125/my_blog/about.markdown

 I decided that I would take advantage of the changes brought on by the Covid-19 pandemic, plus some personal opportunities, and re-start my career with a deeper focus on data and analytics.

 At the end of 2021, I got my first job as a data professional.
-I work on the data science competitions team at DataCamp, an e-learning company.
+I work on the data analytics team at DataCamp, an e-learning company.

 I have always loved learning, computers, and solving thought problems.
 I am at a stage where I want to focus more on what I want to do, what I enjoy doing, than on a title or a salary.
 I am very excited to be on this path.